controlecidadao/samantha_ia/README.md

 **4)** Paste the model url into Samantha's _Download Models for Testing_ field.

-**5)** Insert a prompt into _USER Prompt_ field and press Enter.
+**5)** Insert a prompt into _USER Prompt_ field and press Enter (put a $$$ sign at the end of your prompt).
 The model will be downloaded and the response will be generated using a deterministic settings.

 Every new model downloaded via copy and paste procedure will replace the previous one to save hard drive space.